Bruceli-iscool/Textsimple/README.md

 # Textsimple
 A simple text edititor like word but smaller in size and free.
+Also can edit code.